In this installment of our series on North Korea’s energy sector, we look at major solar installations in the country’s manufacturing industry.

 Ryugyong Household Goods Factory

 The Ryugyong Household Goods Factory (류경생활용품공장) has a neatly arranged installation of 90 solar panels and 34 solar water heaters on the roof of one of its second buildings in Pyongyang’s Rakrang District.
-There are an additional thee solar water heaters on the neighboring main building.
+There are an additional three solar water heaters on the neighboring main building.

 The panels were first added in 2018, shortly after the buildings were constructed, and initially consisted of two installations of 10 solar panels on each of the two buildings.
 By 2019, this had been changed to the current arrangement.